hubplanner/API/Sections/resource.md

 customAvailabilities | *object* | Define Custom Availability customFields | *object array* | Custom Fields* (read only)

-### Custom Fields
+**Custom Fields**

-There is different templates of custom fields, one that has a single property (string) value and one that allows for multiple linkable values.
+There are two different templates of custom fields, one that has a single property (string) value and one that allows for multiple linkable values.
 The templateType will dictate which template.

 ```
 { templateId:"55100b09640c63d006c673b2",